The Hive (recording studio)

-The Hive is a recording studio in North Hollywood, Los Angeles at 5500 Cahuenga Blvd, owned and run by the members of the alternative rock band 311.
+The Hive is a recording studio in North Hollywood, Los Angeles at 5500 Cahuenga Blvd, it is owned and run by the members of the alternative rock band 311.

-Origin
+History

 In 2000, after finishing touring for Soundsystem, the five members of 311 grew distraught with having to pay upwards of $2,000 a day in professional recording studios.
 Seeking a more independent-style place to work, they found a place in North Hollywood where they could record and pay rent of $3,000 a month.
 The band soon loaded in two 24 track analog tape machines and Pro Tools technology, fully furnished the place, and began working on their next album.

+In 2022, the band listed the studio for sale on LoopNet, due to it becoming stale, but delisted it in 2023, just in time to write and record for 2024's Full Bloom.

-Recordings done at the Hive
+Recordings captured at the Hive

-Prior to 311 purchasing The Hive, it was actively used as a music studio in the 1970s and 1980s.
+Prior to 311 purchasing the Hive, it was actively used as a music studio in the 1970s and 1980s.
 Notable acts such as Missing Persons and Adam Ant have recorded there.
 Just before 311 started using it, it was used as a voice-over studio for movies.

-Since 311 moved into the studio, they have recorded and mixed six albums at The Hive; 2001's From Chaos, 2003's Evolver, 2005's Don't Tread on Me, 2009's Uplifter, 2011's Universal Pulse and 2014's Stereolithic.
-The band worked with producer Ron Saint Germain on From Chaos, Evolver, and Don't Tread on Me, while Bob Rock produced Uplifter and Universal Pulse, and Scott Ralston produced Stereolithic, making it the first time since 1999's Soundsystem that he produced a 311 album.
+Since 311 moved into the studio, they have recorded and mixed nine albums at the Hive; 2001's From Chaos, 2003's Evolver, 2005's Don't Tread on Me, 2009's Uplifter, 2011's Universal Pulse, 2014's Stereolithic, 2017's Mosaic, 2019's Voyager, and 2024's Full Bloom.
+The band worked with producer Ron Saint Germain on From Chaos, Evolver, and Don't Tread on Me, while Bob Rock produced Uplifter and Universal Pulse, and Scotch Ralston produced Stereolithic, making it the first time since 1999's Soundsystem that he produced a 311 album.
+Scotch Ralston has also split produced Mosaic and Voyager, along with a few tracks on Full Bloom.

-Other, lesser-known recording artists have also recorded sessions at The Hive, the most notable being the Volcom Entertainment act Pepper who recorded the minor-hit "Give It Up" at The Hive.

-The Hive can be seen in more detail on the Enhanced CD features on From Chaos and Evolver.
+311 started mixing and mastering official live recordings with Scotch Ralston in 2011 at the studio for their live bootleg website live.311.com.
+The website has been defunct for years now, but the library has since moved to nugs.net, where the band livestreamed concerts from 2018 to 2023, but has since moved to veeps.com.

+On February 4, 2014, 311 released their single Five of Everything from their 11th studio album Stereolithic.
+On February 19, a music video was released for the single, which featured the band performing the song live in the Hive recording studio.